hajimetwi3/benevolent-influence/README.md

 ## Benevolent Influence Research
 [![Benevolent Influence Research](https://img.shields.io/badge/Community-Benevolent%20Influence-success?logo=zenodo)](https://zenodo.org/communities/benevolent-influence/)

+Benevolent Influence Research is an organization dedicated to studying and advancing the concept of "Benevolent Influence".

 Benevolent Influence:
 A category of defensive influence techniques that guide an AI system toward directions that are “rationally beneficial for the AI itself” rather than forcing specific behavior.